lishogi-org/api/example/oauth-authorization-code/README.md

-# Lichess OAuth2 API example application
+# Lishogi OAuth2 API example application

-Here's how to make a "Login with Lichess" button on your web app.
+Here's how to make a "Login with Lishogi" button on your web app.

-1. Create a Lichess OAuth app at https://lichess.org/account/oauth/app
+1. Create a Lishogi OAuth app at https://lishogi.org/account/oauth/app
   - Homepage URL: http://localhost:8087
   - Callback URL: http://localhost:8087/callback
 2. Edit index.js to set the oauth app client id and secret